SUCCESS IS

 Certification, Developmental Education Specialist, Appalachian State University

 Dr. Carter started at AC in 1999 as the Developmental English Coordinator.
 She now teaches freshman composition and business and professional writing.
-Before coming to AC, Dr. Carter worked in the business and banking as a computer operator.
+Before coming to AC, Dr. Carter worked in business and banking as a computer operator.
 Her research interests are technical writing and protest rhetoric of women who wrote from 1860-1920, such as Rebecca Harding Davis and Mary Hunter Austin.
-Dr. Carter hobbies are reading traditional, paranormal, and science fiction mysteries; cross stitching; hiking; and photographing different elements of the natural world.
+Dr. Carter's hobbies are reading traditional, paranormal, and science fiction mysteries; cross-stitching; hiking; and photographing different elements of the natural world.

 Email: jlcarter@actx.edu